Kitchen 2: The Big Decisions

 Admittedly, the expense budget was considerably higher then it was when we redesigned the Stronghold kitchen but the process was much the same.
 Where did we feel we could save a few dollars?
 Where did we want to splurge?
 What compromises would we be okay with in the name of our budget?
 As unsexy as it is, I recommend starting off a big project like this with a dollar amount in mind and start window shopping – AKA: cruising the internet for prices and links.
 In my world, that always ends up looking something like this.
 And yes, in case you’re wondering that is the exact tracker I used for most of the downstairs project.
 The shopping list is incomplete and missing a bunch of stuff, but I had already started getting cabinet quotes separately, and the project piece referring to the laundry?
 Yeah – that changed completely.
 But the thing to keep in focus here is that when a change was made we were able to measure it against the intent and cost of the original decision.

+When considering upgrades, I found that exploring options like thermal aluminium windows in the West Midlands, such as those available at https://thermalaluminiumwindows.co.uk/near-me/west-midlands-birmingham/, provided valuable insights into pricing and features.
+Additionally, while planning, it’s crucial to be aware of potential obstacles, like how to identify Japanese knotweed, which can complicate renovations and add unexpected costs.
+For a unique, low-maintenance, click here for artificial living wall services that can bring a lush, natural feel indoors without the upkeep.
 Sounds simple?
 Well, it isn’t.
 After having done this dozens of times now over two houses I can say for certain that it’s insanely easy to splurge on “just one thing”.
 Then, a week later, the same thing happens or your hiring people in because your timelines are getting away from you and you have a big holiday coming up and your house is torn apart and, and, well… you get the idea.
 Costs can easily inflate and the last thing anyone wants is a missing kitchen counter because they spent too much on flooring.

 Since we were lucky this second time around and knew what we wanted, we really just needed to go shopping.
 The biggest issue?
 Finding the green cabinets for less then fifty thousand dollars – otherwise known as more then our entire kitchen remodel budget.
 Yikes.
 And that was hard.
 I visited at least five kitchen cabinet and tile places, both big box stores and IKEA.
 Some things were close.